Raymond2967/MWM-Mask-What-Matters-Text-Guided-Masking-for-Self-Supervised-Medical-Imaging/Readme.md

-# MWM: Mask What Matters — Text-Guided Masking for Self-Supervised Medical Imaging
+# MWM: Mask What Matters — Text-Guided Masking for Self-Supervised Medical Imaging （PromptMask）

 MWM is a text-guided self-supervised learning framework for medical imaging.
 It performs prompt-based region localization and applies controllable, differentiated masking to align representation learning with diagnostically relevant regions.